deggja/netfetch/README.md

 The primary command provided by `netfetch` is `scan`.
 This command scans all non-system Kubernetes namespaces for network policies.

+You can also scan specific namespaces by specifying the name of that namespace.

+In addition to the basic command functionalities, you can start an interactive dashboard in your web browser using the following command:

 #### Command structure

 ```sh